What Our Eyes Cannot See

 Most of us are familiar with ocean waves; if you watch waves, you observe different distances between moving waves.
 The distance between the peaks is called a "wavelength".
 Electromagnetic radiation is also measured in wavelengths.
 Light is one kind of electromagnetic radiation, along with waves of other kinds of radiation: i.e.radio waves, microwaves, infra-red light, ultraviolet light, x-rays, gamma rays, and cosmic rays.

-Wavelengths: Radio waves have the longest wavelengths, measured in meters to thousands of meters (103).
+Wavelengths: Radio waves have the longest wavelengths, measured in meters to thousands of meters (103.
 Broadcast AM radio and ship navigation aids continue to operate at these low frequencies, i.e. long wavelengths, despite the increased use of much higher frequencies nowadays.
 Over-the-air television and FM radio are transmitted at meter (101) wavelengths.
-Microwaves, used by radar ovens and for cell-phone communications, are measured in centimeters (10−2) and millimeters (10−3), while infrared waves are measured in micrometers (10−6).
-Visible light and near-ultraviolet waves are measured in nanometers (10−9).
-Ionizing ultraviolet rays and x-rays are measured in picometers (10−12.
+Microwaves, used by radar ovens and for cell-phone communications, are measured in centimeters (102) and millimeters (103), while infrared waves are measured in micrometers (106).
+Visible light and near-ultraviolet waves are measured in nanometers (109).
+Ionizing ultraviolet rays and x-rays are measured in picometers (1012.
 Beyond x-rays, gamma rays and cosmic rays are microscopically short.
 Gamma rays and cosmic rays are usually associated with atomic-level nuclear processes and are decidedly destructive of living tissue.
 Because of the destructiveness of gamma and cosmic radiation, astronauts and the electronic components used in spacecraft must be shielded from these highly penetrating and destructive forms of radiation.

 High-intensity waves at a variety of wavelengths from many cosmic and solar-system sources continually bombard the Earth's atmosphere and sometimes interfere with radio and television broadcasting, interrupt some types of telephone service, and create grand auroral light displays, usually in high-latitude skies.
 Unusually intense bombardment of Earth's atmosphere by exotic solar emissions may have a connection to global warming.
 Future research and rigorous evaluation of available data may eventually clarify the causes and cure for global warming.